-- Verify their identity - Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) certificate, including barred list information for those who will be engaging in regulated activity (see definition below). - Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available - Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
-We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards - Verify their professional qualifications, as appropriate - Ensure they are not subject to a prohibition order if they are employed to undertake teaching work - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK. - Check that candidates taking up a management position are not subject to a prohibition from management (section 128) direction made by the secretary of state - Ask for written information about previous employment history and check that information is not contradictory or incomplete - Seek references on all short-listed candidates, including internal candidates, before interview.
+- Verify their identity.
+It is important to ensure the person is who they claim to be, this includes being aware of the potential for individuals to change their name.
+Best practice is to check the name on their birth certificate, where it is available. - Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) certificate, including barred list information for those who will be engaging in regulated activity (see definition below). - Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available - · Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
+We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards - Verify their professional qualifications, as appropriate - Ensure they are not subject to a prohibition order if they are employed to undertake teaching work - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the LIK - Check that candidates taking up a management position are not subject to a prohibition from management (section 128) direction made by the secretary of state - Require a full, written employment history, (since leaving school, including education, employment and voluntary work) including reasons for any gaps in employment - Seek references on all short-listed candidates, including internal candidates, before interview.
 We will scrutinise these and resolve any concerns before confirming appointments.
 References should always be obtained from the candidate's current employer.
-Where a candidate is not currently employed, verification of their most recent period of employment and reasons for leaving should be obtained from the organisation at which they were employed. - Ensure that appropriate checks are carried out to ensure that relevant individuals are not disqualified under the Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 and Childcare Act 2006.
+Where a candidate is not currently employed, verification of their most recent period of employment and reasons for leaving should be obtained from the organisation at which they were employed.
+If a candidate is not currently working with children but has done so previously, secure a reference from the relevant employer from the last time they worked with children.
+References should be completed by a senior person with appropriate authority (if the referee is school or college based, the reference should be confirmed by the headteacher/principal as accurate in respect of disciplinary investigations). - Ensure that appropriate checks are carried out to ensure that relevant individuals are not disqualified under the Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 and Childcare Act 2006. - Carry out an online search as part of our due diligence on shortlisted candidates (see our recruitment and selection policy and guidance for more details).
+This may help identify any incidents or issues that have happened, and are publicly available online, which we might want to explore with the applicant at interview.